danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-03-getting-images-from-the-appkit-pasteboard.md

 ```

 This lets you use `images` to get all images in the pasteboard, and `image` to fetch the first.
 If the pasteboard doesn't contain any images, these properties will return `nil`.

-## Conclusion

-This was a short post, but I hope you found it helpful.
-Feel free to try it out and tell us what you think.